In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 DNS.0 = <system/hostname>.yourdomain.com`

-Please make sure to replace the above variables with your own values.
-Additionally, please ensure that the following variables are filled as such:
+Make sure to replace the above variables with your own values and ensure that the following variables are filled as such:

 Variable Comment CN